Sir Bani Yas: History

 Sir Bani Yas was first mentioned in European literature around 1590, when the Venetian jeweler Gasparo Balbi listed "Sirbeniast" as an island around which pearls were often found.
 It was also described in some detail during the 1820s and 1850s by British naval officers who were surveying the lower Gulf waters.

 In 1971 Sheikh Zayed became the first president of the United Arab Emirates, and chose this island as a retreat.
 In 1977, he passed a law prohibiting hunting on the island and started developing it as a wildlife preserve in his "Greening of the Desert" program, which was designed to help make the deserts more suitable for human settlement and provide a haven for many of Arabia's endangered wildlife species.
+The island is home to the Arabian Wildlife Park, which spans approximately 1,400 hectares (around 14 square kilometers) and hosts over 17,000 free-roaming animals.
 Several millions trees were planted and numerous animals species introduced to the island, including gazelle, oryx, llama, hyrax, giraffe, and ostrich.
 Once the reserve was established, Sheikh Zayed wanted to share the results with the world; hence it was opened to weekend tourists.
 These tours soon became so popular that visits would often have to be booked over one year in advance.

 In 2007, the Government of Abu Dhabi established the Desert Islands.
 This brought together Sir Bani Yas, neighboring Dalma Island, and six surrounding sandy outcrops into one destination.
 Sir Bani Yas and Dalma Islands are developed and can be visited, but the 6 discovery islands are currently closed to the public.